-The next topical meeting will take place February 22-24 2017 at Universität Bonn.
-The website is now online: click here!
+The next topical meeting will take place February 26-28 2018 at Universität Potsdam.

 The Ethologische Gesellschaft is a non-profit organization, founded with the aim of supporting behavioural research in science and teaching.
 It was founded on 10.
 October 1978 in Basel (Switzerland).
 At the meeting 116 members were present, and the society now has about 400 members, most of whom are from German-speaking countries (Austria, Germany, Switzerland) and the Netherlands.

 Anyone who is or was a researcher in behavioural biology is welcome to join the society.
 The society also welcomes members who want to financially or intellectually support the aims of the society.

 Twice a year the society publishes its booklet EthoNews, which is sent to all members as pdf by email.
 It includes sections on internal matters, research/perspectives, projects/meetings as well as abstracts from bachelor-, master- and Ph.D. theses.